 Note: The image retention after six minutes shows 0.0%, but this is an error on our end and there's indeed some visible image retention after six minutes.

 Unfortunately, like all OLED TVs, the LG OLED55BXPUA isn't immune to permanent burn-in.
 However, we don't expect people who watch varied content to have any issues, but rather it's a problem if there are constant static displays, like if it's used as a PC monitor.

 This TV has three features to help burn-in risk.
 Enabling Screen Shift option, and setting Logo Luminance Adjustment to 'Low' may help with this.
 There's also an automatic Pixel Refresher that can be run manually if needed.

 You can read about our investigation into this here.

 The LG BX has an incredible response time, but it's not as good as some other OLED TVs like the LG CX OLED.
 It has overshoot in the darker transitions, which may lead to motion artifacts in dark scenes.

 The LG OLED55BXPUA has a Black Frame Insertion feature to improve the appearance of motion.
-For it to flicker at 60Hz for 60fps content, set TruMotion to 'User' and set OLED Motion to 'High'.
-For a 120Hz flicker, set OLED Motion to 'Low' or 'Medium', but that results in some duplication of motion, as seen here.
+For it to work, set TruMotion to 'User' and change OLED Motion according to the content you're watching.
+Set it to 'High' if you're watching 60fps content because it flickers at 60Hz, and 'Low' or 'Medium' with 120fps content because it flickers at 120fps.
+If you set it to 'Medium' or 'Low' with 60fps content, there's noticeable image duplication.
+You may also notice some image duplication with 'Medium' with 120fps content, as seen here.
 Lastly, you can't use G-SYNC when the BFI feature is enabled.

 This TV can interpolate content up to 120Hz, known as the 'Soap Opera Effect', which helps the appearance of motion.
 Motion looks alright with this feature and it doesn't stop interpolating in busy scenes, which results in some artifacts.

 See here for the settings that control the motion interpolation feature.

 Due to the TV's extremely fast response time, there's noticeable stutter with lower-frame rate content as each frame is held on longer.
 Enabling motion interpolation or the BFI feature can help reduce stutter.